Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils

 So here’s an easy DIY project that will give any wood crates a totally custom look, to use for anything you wish!
 Plant-theme this round…

 This post contains some affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 Fusion’s Stain and Finishing Oil in various tones, details below.

 The Ikea unassembled crates were a super nice quality, and as always, super easy to put together with predrilled holes and all the screws required.
 The wood crates come untreated, making them perfect to put your own custom ideas on.

-Picking up a few, I visioned seeing a few stamped with Herbs, Flowers, and other such related sayings.
+Picking up a few Ikea crates in small, I visioned seeing a few stamped with Herbs, Flowers, and other such related sayings.
 So I took a chance and brought them home.

 These cute little crates were about to get a whole lot prettier!

 1. Un-package crates and dust off with a tack cloth.